jutge-org/easyinput/README.md

 ## Multiple tokens

-Function `read` also admits a variable number of parameters.
+The `read` function also admits a variable number of parameters.
 If no parameter is given, it defaults to `str`.
 If more than one parameter is given, it returns a list with as many tokens as requested, each of the corresponding type, filling the list with `None` values if input is exhausted.